 Floaters that appear in your eyesight as wavy or squiggly lines are the most common.
 They’re known as “cobweb” floaters because they tend to float around your vision like broken cobweb fragments.

-When the gel-like fluid inside the eye (vitreous humour) contracts, these floaters, like the others described below, appear.
-Tiny threads bundle together and generate noticeable eye floaters as a result of this.
+When the gel-like fluid inside the eye (vitreous humor) contracts, these floaters appear like the others described below.
+Tiny threads bundle together and generate noticeable eye floaters as a result.